 We have watched this community grow from 120 Messianic congregations and outreach programs to over 300, and there are currently over 200 websites dedicated to converting Jewish people to Christianity, mostly through media in English, Hebrew, Russian, and Arabic.

-GIVING OUR YOUTH THE TOOLS THEY NEED TO RESPOND TO THESE AGGRESSIVE EFFORTS IS THE KEY TO JEWISH CONITNUITY.
+GIVING OUR YOUTH THE TOOLS THEY NEED TO RESPOND TO THESE AGGRESSIVE EFFORTS IS THE KEY TO JEWISH CONTINUITY.

 JEWISH EDUCATION MUST BE RESTORED AMONG OUR PEOPLE.